 As part of the investigation, eye witnesses to the accident were questioned.
 One, a trucker as well, said he moved into the passing lane when he saw the bus slowly pulling out a quarter of a mile ahead.
 The witness reported that Hume passed him in the driving lane and "continued on and appeared to not see the bus."

 Sometimes there is enough evidence in a semi-truck's data recorder to determine the exact sequence of events and causes of a crash.
 But in this case, it is entirely likely the cause will never be known.

 According to the University of Michigan's Center for National Truck and Bus Statistics, around 5,212 trucks are involved in fatal traffic accidents each year.
 An injury claim involving a semi-truck or tractor trailer can be much more lengthy and involved than one involving two passenger cars.
 A detailed investigation must be performed, and there may be several defendants involved.
 The truck driver, the trucking company, and even the truck manufacturer may share liability for an accident.

 In an accident like the one described above, an experienced truck accident lawyer should be consulted as soon as possible by anyone who was injured.

 If you have been involved in a Missouri semi-truck accident and need legal assistance to receive a fair settlement, please call or email us.
-The Neosho MO truck accident lawyers at Aaron Sachs and Associates offer a no-cost, no obligation initial consultation.
+The Neosho MO truck accident lawyers at Aaron Sachs & Associates, P.C. offer a no-cost, no obligation initial consultation.
 Don't try and go up against a big trucking company without legal representation--the stakes are too high.
 Come talk to us today and find out if we can help you.Attorney meetings by appointment only